marie-bisbo/TTT-Django-workshop/README.md

         return joke(request.data["searchTerm"])
 ```

-Our `joke` method will also need to be slightly modified so that it returns a `rest_framework response` from our API call.
+Our `joke` method will also need to be slightly modified so that it returns a `rest_framework Response` from our API call.
 Add the following imports into `greeter/greeter.py`:

 ```
 from rest_framework import status from rest_framework.response import Response
 ```

-and add this line after our `print(api_response)` line:
+and add this line after our `print(api_response)` lines:

 `return Response(api_response, status=status.HTTP_200_OK)`